Home | Insights | Digital Marketing | Facebook ad placements explained

 As there are so many options, it’s difficult to know which is the right ad placement for your campaigns.
 To help, we’ll take a look at each placement option and which ones work best for each campaign objective.

-Ad placements are essentially where Facebook can show your ads.
-Placements are set at the ad set level of your campaign, and depending on your campaign objective, your ads can appear on Facebook, Instagram, the Audience Network and Messenger.
+Ad placements are where Facebook can show your ads and are set at the ad set level of your campaign.
+Additionally, depending on your campaign objective, your ads can appear on Facebook, Instagram, the Audience Network and Messenger.

 When you create your ads, you’ll choose whether you want to manually select your ad placements or let Facebook show them in the places where they’re most likely to perform best with automatic placements.

 Whilst Facebook ‘recommends’ using Automatic Placements, this isn’t necessarily the best option for your campaign goals.
 The automatic placement feature can lead to an irrelevant or inappropriate distribution of your ads.
 Instead, use this setting selectively, editing your placements to remove options that will add little value to your campaign.

 If you choose to edit your placements and manually select which you want to run, it can be tricky to know which of the many options will help you achieve your campaign goals.
 We’ll take a look at all Facebook Ad Placement options available and when to use each.

 The Facebook news feed placements mean your ads appear in users’ desktop news feeds and/or their mobile news feed.
 The mobile news feed includes both the Facebook app and Facebook accessed via mobile browsers.